Arizona's Big-City Destination

 Day 1: Evening

 Day 2: MorningGet an early start and hike through desert terrain to the top of Camelback Mountain on the Summit Trail (aka Echo Canyon Trail).
-Note: This is a rigorous hike, so bring plenty of water.
+Note: This is a rigorous hike, so bring plenty of water and take frequent breaks during your trip.

 If you'd rather let a horse do the hoofin' while you enjoy the desert scenery, head down to South Mountain Park.
 Ponderosa Stables offers guided horseback rides Monday through Saturday beginning at 8 a.m.

-Opened in 2010, the Musical Instrument Museum has quickly become one of the valley's must-sees.
+Opened in 2010, the Musical Instrument Museum has quickly become a major destination in the valley.
 Drive up to north Phoenix and get ready to spend hours ogling more than 3,000 musical instruments from around the world.
 We're talking everything from Australian didgeridoos to Moog synthesizers.
 And not only will you see a complete gamelan ensemble from Indonesia, you'll hear it being played through the museum's state-of-the-art audio tour headphone system.

 Stolen bases and slam dunks not your thing?
 Feast on gourmet pie at the stylish La Bocca .
 Then, after dinner, slip into a nightclub or two along Mill Avenue.